 1. Section 88P of the School Standards and Framework Act 1998 (the Act) requires every local authority to make an annual report to the adjudicator.
-The Chief Adjudicator then includes a summary of these reports in her annual report to the Secretary of State for Education.
+The Chief Adjudicator then includes a summary of these reports in the annual report to the Secretary of State for Education.
 The School Admissions Code (the Code) sets out the requirements for reports by local authorities in paragraph 6.
 Paragraph 3.30 specifies what must be included as a minimum in the report to the adjudicator and makes provision for the local authority to include any other matters.
 Paragraphs 6 and 3.30 of the Code require that each local authority publish its report locally.
-2. This year's report must cover the 2022/2023 academic year and be submitted to the Office of the Schools Adjudicator (OSA) by 31 October 2023.
-3. Please note that, in response to feedback on the draft template, changes have been made to section 2C of this template.
-4. Please also note that the OSA and Department for Education are planning a small project to ensure that the report is as useful as possible to local authorities, the OSA, DfE and others.
-As a result of this, there are likely to be changes made to the template for the 2023/2024 academic year.
+2. This year's report must cover the 2023/2024 academic year and be submitted to the Office of the Schools Adjudicator (OSA) by 31 October 2024.
+3. Please note that, in response to feedback on the previous template and in the light of consultation with a group of local authorities, changes have been made to various sections of this year's template.